 With boundless erudition and in delightfully clear prose, Surowiecki ranges across fields as diverse as popular culture, psychology, ant biology, behavioral economics, artificial intelligence, military history, and politics to show how this simple idea offers important lessons for how we live our lives, select our leaders, run our companies, and think about our world.

 James Surowiecki is a staff writer at The New Yorker, where he writes the popular business column, “The Financial Page.”
-His work has appeared in a wide range of publications, including the New York Times, the Wall Street Journal, Artforum,… More about James Surowiecki
+His work has appeared in a wide range of publications, including The New York Times, The Wall Street Journal, Artforum, Wired, and Slate.
+He lives in Brooklyn, New… More about James Surowiecki

 Audiobook Download | $17.95